 The issue of pay equity is often defined as a woman’s issue, yet we know it to be an issue of human rights and social justice.
 By engaging the entire Reform Movement around this issue, we are reinforcing the message that economic justice for women is at the core of our fundamental Jewish values.

 The Reform Pay Equity Initiative is coordinated by Women of Reform Judaism (WRJ) and the Women’s Rabbinical Network (WRN), with participation by all the arms of the Reform Movement, including affiliates and professional associations.
-Financial support has been provided by the Jewish Women’s Foundation of New York.

-The Reform Movement champions many social justice causes, and this is one on which we can immediately affect change.
+The Reform Movement champions many social justice causes, and this is one in which we can immediately affect change.
 By approaching the issue of pay equity in a multi-pronged, systemic, and integrated manner, by increasing awareness, and by changing the systems that have allowed this inequity to flourish, we will strengthen our institutions, bolster Jewish professional fields, and bring justice to working women.